magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/area-code-is-not-set-error-when-running-setup-updgrade.md

 ---
 title: "'Area code is not set' error when running setup:updgrade"
-labels: 2.2.3,Magento Commerce Cloud,known issues,patch,setup:upgrade,troubleshooting
+labels: 2.2.3,Magento Commerce Cloud,known issues,patch,setup:upgrade,troubleshooting,Adobe Commerce,cloud infrastructure
 ---

-This article provides a patch for the known Magento Commerce Cloud 2.2.3 issue related to getting the *"Area code is not set"* error when running the
+This article provides a patch for the known Adobe Commerce on cloud infrastructure 2.2.3 issue related to getting the *"Area code is not set"* error when running the

 ```bash
 setup:upgrade